rssnyder/charts/charts/harness-ccm-autostopping/README.md

 namespace: `harness-autostopping`

-service name for router: `autostopping-router`
+deployment name for progress watcher: `progress-agent`

 service name for controller: `autostopping-controller` (therefor also hard-coded in the router configmap)